0xdeadbife/fetch-as-fvck/README.md

 | `test_sample.js` | Simple test file with basic API calls |
 | `comprehensive_test.js` | Complex test file with multiple frameworks and patterns |
 | `sample_urls.txt` | Example URL list for batch processing |

+## 🔧 How It Works

+### Semantic AST Analysis
+Unlike traditional regex-based tools, `fetch-as-fvck` parses JavaScript into an Abstract Syntax Tree (AST) and analyzes the semantic context of each string:

+1. **Context Tracking**: Maintains a context stack during AST traversal to understand where each string appears
+2. **Function Call Analysis**: Identifies when strings are arguments to HTTP-related functions (`fetch`, `axios.get`, etc.)
+3. **Variable Resolution**: Tracks variable assignments and resolves them in API contexts
+4. **Object Property Detection**: Recognizes strings as endpoints when they're values of URL-related properties
+5. **Intelligent Filtering**: Uses both contextual and structural analysis to filter out obvious non-endpoints

+### Why This Approach Works Better
+- **Precision**: Understands the difference between `'/api/users'` in `fetch()` vs `'/home/users'` in a file path
+- **Completeness**: Finds endpoints in variable assignments and object configurations that regex tools miss
+- **Reduced False Positives**: Context-aware filtering eliminates static assets, system paths, and unrelated strings
+- **Framework Awareness**: Recognizes patterns specific to popular JavaScript frameworks and libraries

 ## 🤝 Contributing